cdegroot/palapa/apps/uderzo/README.md

-# Vectorgraphix
+# Uderzo

-**TODO: Invent Asterix character named vectorgraphix**

-Vectorgraphix is an idea at the moment, nothing more.
+Uderzo is an idea at the moment, nothing more.
 Maybe some code will follow.
+Needless to say, named after the Asterix creator, the half from the genius duo that made the images (if I ever write a Elixir-based wordprocessor, it'll be called Goscinny.
+Promise).

 The idea is to have an Elixir GUI in the following way: